The Allegory of Madrid by Francisco de Goya

 And with this Allegory of Madrid by Goya we have travelled along the history of the unstable Spain of the XIX Century.
 If you would like to know much more about them and step on the place where all these things happened, do not doubt it.

-Come with Us and Discover in Our Free Tours in Madrid all these stories and much more surprises!
+Come with Us and Discover in Our Free Walking Tour Madrid all these stories and much more surprises!